-This course will encompass didactic and laboratory practices, that will give the student an understanding of Ears, Eyes, Nose and Throat as it relates to preoperative, intraoperative and postoperative routines.
-The student will learn diagnostic procedures and pre- operative routines for each surgical specialty discussed.
-Anatomy and Physiology, Medical terminology and Pharmacology will be discussed as it relates to each surgical specialty.
-Outside work required.
-Prerequisite: STS 1179C
+This course will encompass didactic and laboratory practices, that will give the student an understanding of Ears, Eyes, Nose and Throat as it relates to pre-

 STS 1135C Surgical Specialties V with Anatomy & Physiology: 4.0 credit hours

 This course will encompass didactic and laboratory practices, that will give the student an understanding of Endocrine and Genitourinary as it relates to preoperative, intraoperative and post-operative routines.
 The student will learn diagnostic procedures and preoperative routines for each surgical specialty discussed.
 Anatomy and Physiology, Medical terminology and Pharmacology will be discussed as it relates to each surgical specialty.
 Outside work required.
 Prerequisite: STS 1179C